-In the fall of 2020, public health officials reported that multiple variants of the SARS-CoV-2 virus had emerged and were circulating worldwide.130
+In the fall of 2020, public health officials reported that multiple variants of the SARS-CoV-2 virus had emerged and were circulating worldwide.141

-In the United Kingdom, the B.1.1.7 variant emerged in September 2020, and by January 22, 2021 it was confirmed as the dominant circulating strain in England.
-The transmissibility of this variant is reportedly greater than other circulating SARS-CoV-2 virus variants.
-As of April 10, 2021, the B.1.1.7 had been detected in 52 U.S. jurisdictions, and continues to spread.131 132 133 Health officials report that this variant appears to be 30 to 80 percent more transmissible and increased a person’s risk of death by 30 percent.134 135
+In the United Kingdom, the B.1.1.7 variant (Alpha) emerged in September 2020, and by January 22, 2021 it was confirmed as the dominant circulating strain in England.
+The transmissibility of this variant was reportedly greater than other circulating SARS-CoV-2 virus variants.142 Health officials report that this variant appeared to be 30 to 80 percent more transmissible and increased a person’s risk of death by 30 percent.143 144

-The B.1.351 variant was initially detected in Nelson Mandela Bay in South Africa in early October.
+The B.1.351 variant (Beta) was initially detected in Nelson Mandela Bay in South Africa in early October.
 By December 2020, this variant was found to be the predominant variant circulating in Zambia.
-Health officials have stated that evidence suggests that the variant is not associated with an increase in disease severity.136 This variant was detected in New York in November 2020 and now accounts for approximately 25 percent of all specimens collected.
-137 As of April 10, 2021, 36 U.S. jurisdictions had reported specimens containing the B.1.351 variant.138
+Health officials have stated that evidence suggests that the variant is not associated with an increase in disease severity.145

-On February 11, 2021, the Journal of the American Medical Association (JAMA) published a letter from researchers reporting on a novel SARS-CoV-2 variant, the CAL.20C variant, that had emerged in late 2020 in Southern California.
+On February 11, 2021, the Journal of the American Medical Association (JAMA) published a letter from researchers reporting on a novel SARS-CoV-2 variant, the CAL.20C variant (now B.1.427/B.1.429 or Epsilon), that had emerged in late 2020 in Southern California.
 By mid-January 2021, this variant was found to account for 35 percent of SARS-CoV-2 specimens from California, and 44 percent of specimens from Southern California.
-The infectiousness of this strain or its impact on disease severity was reported as unknown.141
+The infectiousness of this strain or its impact on disease severity was reported as unknown.147 148

-Another variant, the B.1.526 variant, was identified by research teams from Columbia University and the California Institute of Technology (CalTech).
-Findings by these teams have been pre-published separately and await peer review.142 143 Both papers indicate that the strain was detected in New York in November 2020 and that this variant may represent an antigenic drift in the virus with possible blunting of current vaccine effectiveness.
-The Columbia paper indicates that those impacted by this variant “were on average older and more frequently hospitalized”, 144 while the CalTech paper estimates that this variant now accounts for approximately 25 percent of all specimens.145 In an interview with ABC News published February 25, 2021, the Columbia research team stated they had identified 80 cases of the new variant across New York, New Jersey and Connecticut.
+Another variant, the B.1.526 (Iota) variant, was identified by research teams from Columbia University and the California Institute of Technology (CalTech).
+Findings by these teams have been pre-published separately and await peer review.149 150 Both papers indicate that the strain was detected in New York in November 2020 and that this variant may represent an antigenic drift in the virus with possible blunting of current vaccine effectiveness.
+The Columbia paper indicated that those impacted by this variant “were on average older and more frequently hospitalized”, 151 while the CalTech paper estimates that the variant accounted for approximately 25 percent of all specimens in February 2021.152 In an interview with ABC News published February 25, 2021, the Columbia research team stated they had identified 80 cases of the new variant across New York, New Jersey and Connecticut.

-Health experts admit that they are uncertain as to how effective the current authorized treatments and vaccines will be against these novel variants.146
+Health experts admit that they are uncertain as to how effective the current authorized treatments and vaccines will be against these novel variants.166 167

 IMPORTANT NOTE: NVIC encourages you to become fully informed about covid-19 and the covid-19 vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.